varunbharadwaj21/LLM-for-Mental-Health-Challenges/README.md

 - Fine-tuning language models
 - Saving and loading model checkpoints
 - Running model interfaces locally

+#🧠 **Project Insight: Emotion Recognition Using Deep Learning**
+This project addresses the increasingly important role of emotion recognition in enhancing mental health diagnosis, communication systems, and AI-human interactions.
+Traditional emotion recognition methods rely on isolated data streams like facial expressions or voice tones, which often fail to grasp the full emotional context.
+Our project innovates by leveraging deep learning and multimodal data integration to create a scalable and accurate emotion recognition system.

+The system is designed to process and analyze text, facial expressions, and voice data to detect emotional states such as happiness, sadness, anxiety, and anger.
+This multimodal approach provides a more holistic understanding of a person’s emotional profile and offers real-time insights—especially useful in mental health monitoring and therapy support.
+Unlike many existing models, which operate in silos, this system integrates various data sources to improve reliability and diagnostic power.

+#Problem Statement:
+Human emotions are subtle, diverse, and context-dependent.
+Accurately detecting them in real-time requires models that understand not just facial cues or voice modulation, but the interplay of multiple modalities.
+This system aims to bridge that gap, addressing inconsistencies in data representation, individual variation, and real-time processing challenges.

+🌐 Datasets Used
+MultiPie Dataset: Facial expression dataset with over 750,000 images across multiple views and lighting.
+Mental Health Counseling Conversations: Curated question-answer pairs from online therapy platforms.
+Sentiment Analysis for Mental Health: A structured text dataset with emotional context-response pairs.

+🔍 Novelty
+Multimodal Integration: Simultaneously analyzes text, facial, and vocal inputs.
+Real-Time Capability: Designed for continuous emotion monitoring.
+Mental Health Focus: Offers diagnostic support to healthcare professionals.

+🚀 Future Scope
+Use of ViT (Vision Transformers) and BERT/GPT-based text models Application of Temporal Convolutional Networks (TCNs) and LSTMs for emotion tracking in videos Development of context-aware systems and culturally inclusive datasets Real-time deployment on edge-compute devices for privacy-sensitive environments

+--
 ## 💡 Description

 The project showcases a complete pipeline of fine-tuning a language model and exploring its capabilities through interactive scripts.
 While interface code is included, **you must run it locally** to see the full outputs.